fpgmaas/fpgmaas.com/README.md

 # fpgmaas.com

 ## TODO:
-- add relative paths!
+- add relative urls to other posts!
-- add SEO and site metadata
 - find out issue with namespace of json imports..
+- add google analytics
 - make sure colors are also available in js, remove hardcoded color from plotly.js
-- add site metadata and SEO
 - allow people to like or upvote?
 - add pageviews to blog.
 - autolink headers